slimechips/intuition/README.md

 * It is important to reduce the bias that the media introduces as well as our own biases.

 ### Solution
-Our team built a Machine Learning model centrally based on the BERT model ...
+Our team built a Machine Learning model centrally based on the BERT model with Twitter API to gather all the information available on Twitter about the query searched and cluster them based on different opinions to reduce bias by presenting different view-points about the same query.
+* The selection process begins by **gathering all the relevant tweets** from the last one week about the query searched using **Twitter API**.
+* The tweets extracted are passed in the BERT Natural Language Processing model which converts them into useful vectors.
+The vectors are then clustered using K-Means on the basis of **different view-points and opinions** to gather more perspective about the news.
+* The results obtained are shown on a website built using **BootStrap** where the user can gather more **context and perspective** as well as do further research and reading of the same.

 ### Screenshots
 Lorem Ipsum